John Gell (Royal Navy officer): Captain

 Gell and the Monarca did take part in the Battle of Cuddalore on 20 June 1783.
-The battle was the last of the American Revolutionary War between a rival French and British fleet.
+The battle was the last of the American War of Independence between a rival French and British fleet.
 The battle which took place off the coast of India near Cuddalore was inconclusive and was remarkable in that peace had already been signed in Europe, but the news had not been heard in Asia.
 The 200 or so soldiers killed were lost to a war already abandoned.

 Gell returned to Europe in 1784 and received no command until 1790 when he was appointed to his last captaincy, of HMS Excellent.